kazeburo/http-dump-request/README.md

 # http-dump-request

-http-dump-request server and docker container for test
+http-dump-request server and docker container for test or monitoring

 ## API